-- 79.1 Once a vote on any motion has been declared no further discussion relating to the motion is allowed. - 79.2 Nothing in this rule 79 is intended to prevent a subsequent motion, which supports or complements the original resolution and does not change the intent of the original motion, being moved.
+- 79.1 Once a vote on a motion has been taken no further discussions relating to the motion will be allowed unless the discussion is: - 79.1.1 for a Councillor to request that his or her opposition to the motion be recorded in the minutes; or - 79.1.2 where a Notice of Motion is given to rescind. - 79.2 Nothing in rule 79 is intended to prevent a subsequent motion, which supports or complements the original resolution and does not change the intent of the original motion, being moved.